-What Can a Handyman Do in Harris in Harris County, TX?
+What Can a Handyman Do Without a License in Harris in Harris County, TX?

 Texas does not issue a general “handyman” or “general contractor” license for most residential repair/remodel work, but Texas DOES require state licenses for certain trades (notably electrical, plumbing, HVAC, and fire sprinklers).
 There is no statewide dollar-threshold “handyman exemption” that lets an unlicensed person perform regulated electrical/plumbing/HVAC work—those trades remain licensed regardless of job price; permits may still be required locally (often through the City of Houston or Harris County, depending on where the property sits).